Rchristiani/es6-easy-wins/talk.md

 }
 ```

 We no longer need the function keyword here, and we use the `=>` before the `{}` syntax.
-This will work only for anonymous functions, we can not have a named arrow function.
+This will work only for anonymous functions, you can not have a named arrow function.

 If you have a function that will accept a single parameter you can actually leave the parenths out.